coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       This restricts the search to constructions not defined in the modules named by the given :n:`qualid` sequence.

+   .. is this use of @selector any different from any other tactic?

    .. cmdv:: @selector: Search {+ {? -}@term_pattern_string}

       This specifies the goal on which to search hypothesis (see